ga63kot/hardware/modules/system_diagnosis/README.md

 # System Diagnosis

-This is the module describes the CPU Debug Unit.
+This is module describes the CPU Debug Unit.
 For more details see the [specification].

 [specification]: doc/specification.md